naterich2/Evaluator/README.md

-Stack evaluator using polish notation
+Stack evaluator using polish notation for CSCI 1913 @UMN